chris-belcher/electrum-personal-server/README.md

 Finally run `./server.py` on Linux or double-click `run-server.bat` on Windows.
-The first time the server is run it will import all configured addresses as watch-only into the Bitcoin node, and then exit giving you a chance to `-rescan` if your wallet contains historical transactions.
+The first time the server is run it will import all configured addresses as watch-only into the Bitcoin node, and then exit giving you a chance to rescan if your wallet contains historical transactions.

-Electrum wallet must be configured to connect to the server.
-SSL must be disabled which can be done either by `Tools` -> `Connection` -> Uncheck box `Use SSL`, or starting with the command line flag `--nossl`, depending on the version of Electrum.
 Tell Electrum to connect to the server in `Tools` -> `Server`, usually `localhost` if running on the same machine.

 Note that you can also try this with on [testnet bitcoin](https://en.bitcoin.it/wiki/Testnet).
 Electrum can be started in testnet mode with the command line flag `--testnet`.